 Each RAID controller contains a three-cell lithium-ion battery backup unit (BBU) that powers the controller's cache memory and preserves the cache contents in the event of a power outage of up to 72 hours.
 The RAID controller firmware performs a test of the BBU at startup and will illuminate the battery fault LED if the battery is not operating within specified ranges, or if the battery is missing.
-For a description of the battery fault LED, see Table 1-5.
-For information on removing and installing the BBU, see "Removing and Installing a RAID Controller Module Backup Battery Unit" on page 60.
+The battery begins recharging automatically if the test determines that it is necessary.
+For a description of the battery fault LED, see Table 1-4.
+For information on removing and installing the BBU, see "Removing and Installing a RAID Controller Module Backup Battery Unit" on page 62.